decentralized-identity/interoperability/agenda.md

     * Any volunteers have internal compliance/smoke tests they want to show?
 (A quick video recording would also be great if timezones are brutal!)
 * Educational presentations
     * Oliver - [DAF update](https://medium.com/uport/trusted-p2p-messaging-with-dids-didcomm-and-vcs-398f4c3f3cda) ?
 (VC-focused edition)
+    * Disposable Identities (Adam Burns is on the hook)
+        * Revocable Anonymity
+        * What the heck is a synthetic identity?
+(Michael Shea is up to date on fraud research)
+    * Interop liabilities and new attack surfaces

     * VC Auth versus ZCap-LD (CCG), ACDC TF (& some day spec?)
 ToIP -
     * Justin Richer: GNAP